1999 Glenbrook rail accident

-The Glenbrook rail accident occurred on 2 December 1999 at 8:22 am on a curve east of Glenbrook railway station on the CityRail network between Glenbrook and Lapstone, in the Blue Mountains of New South Wales, Australia.
-Seven passengers were killed and 51 passengers were taken to hospital with injuries when a CityRail V set electric multiple unit collided with the rear wagon of the long-haul Perth-to-Sydney Indian Pacific.
+On 2 December 1999 at 8:22 am AEDT, a New South Wales V set collided with the rearmost carriage of the long-haul Indian Pacific on a curve east of Glenbrook railway station on the CityRail network between Glenbrook and Lapstone, in the Blue Mountains of New South Wales, Australia.
+Seven passengers were killed and 51 passengers were taken to hospital with injuries.

 Overview

 The Indian Pacific train was authorised to pass a red signal at Glenbrook and stopped at the next signal, also red.
 The driver alighted to use the lineside signal telephone to call the signaller for authority to pass the signal at danger; as a component of the phone was missing, he incorrectly believed it to be defective.
 A delay of approximately seven minutes resulted despite the locomotive having a radio (at that time it was not a procedure for the National Rail Corporation to use a radio to contact signal boxes).

 The interurban train restarted with authority after stopping at the red signal at Glenbrook and collided shortly after with the rear of the Indian Pacific train waiting at the second failed signal.
 Several factors were involved, from equipment breakdown to poor phrasing of the safe working rules: the most important was that the interurban picked up too much speed and the driver was not able to see the rear of the Indian Pacific around a sharp curve in a deep cutting in time to avoid a collision.
 This is essentially equivalent to a blind corner.